 I will add specific suggestions in the blog posts that will follow but for now here is a list of places I have tried and their FODMAP friendly score.

-- Josef’s Burger, Jerusalem: 10/10 – burger no bun, goose breast or fried egg and side salad or burger salad or gluten free bun (for those who can eat corn).
+- Josef’s Burger, Jerusalem: 10/10 – burger no bun, goose breast or fried egg or burger salad or gluten free bun (for those who can eat corn).

 - Chakra, Jerusalem: 8/10 – recommended dishes steamed salmon and green vegetables or steak and beans.